 In fact, Benjamin Franklin, Thomas Jefferson and George Washington all with owned copies of it.

-They don’t have to but mashed potato recipes almost always do.
-Most mashed potato recipes include milk, cream, butter and/or cheese.
+Most mashed potato recipes include milk, buttermilk, cream, butter, sour cream, and/or cheese.

 Additions like dairy free milk, coconut cream, almond cooking milk, water, and mayonnaise can all help make something creamy without dairy.